Fritz Peterson: Minor leagues

-After signing with the Yankees, Peterson was assigned to the Rookie Appalachian League team in Harlan, Kentucky.
-In twelve games (ten starts), he went 4–3, with a 4.43 earned run average (ERA); he struck out 80 batters in 61 innings pitched.
-He also hit .273 with one Home Run.
-His first professional baseball manager was Gary Blaylock.
-He played Winter Ball in the 1964 Florida East Coast Instructional League; he had a 7–2 record with a 1.68 ERA, striking out 45 batters in 59 innings.
+After signing with the Yankees, Peterson was assigned to the Harlan Yankees of the Rookie-level Appalachian League.
+In twelve games (ten starts), he had a 4–3 win–loss record with a 4.43 earned run average (ERA); he struck out 80 batters in 61 innings pitched.
+He also batted .273 with one home run.
+In 1964, Peterson played for the Shelby Yankees in the Class A Western Carolinas League.
+In 21 games started, Peterson amassed a 10–7 record, with a 2.73 ERA; he struck out a team-leading 194 batters in 155 innings.
+He also hit .345 with four home runs.
+He played winter ball in the 1964 Florida East Coast Instructional League; he had a 7–2 record with a 1.68 ERA, striking out 45 batters in 59 innings.

-In 1964, he played for the Yankees Class A Western Carolinas League farm team in Shelby, North Carolina.
-In 21 starts, Peterson amassed a 10–7 record, with a 2.73 ERA; he struck out a team-leading 194 batters in 155 innings.
-He also hit .345 with four Home Runs.

-Peterson was even more impressive in his third season.
-Assigned to the Class A Carolinas League farm team in Greensboro, North Carolina, Peterson had an 11–1 record in fourteen starts, with a 1.50 ERA, and 83 strikeouts in 108 innings.
-He was later moved up to the Confederate Yankees in the Class AA Southern League in Columbus, Georgia.
-He went 5–5 with a 2.18 ERA in twelve starts with 62 Strikeouts in 91 innings.
-His teammates in Columbus included future Yankees Stan Bahnsen, Mike Hegan, Mike Ferraro, and Roy White.

-Yankees minor league pitching coach Cloyd Boyer is credited with helping Peterson become a star pitcher.
+Assigned to the Greensboro Yankees of the Class A Carolina League in 1965, Peterson had an 11–1 record in fourteen starts, with a 1.50 ERA, and 83 strikeouts in 108 innings.
+He was later moved up to the Columbus Confederate Yankees in the Class AA Southern League.
+He went 5–5 with a 2.18 ERA in twelve starts with 62 strikeouts in 91 innings.
+Yankees minor league pitching coach Cloyd Boyer was credited with helping Peterson become a star pitcher.